-Increasingly frameworks are code-generating serialization logic rather than requiring the developer to write that explicitly to reduce the volume of this code with a declarative approach.
-Perhaps the next step in this evolution is to recognize that most client/server applications at their core are solving problems more simply and robustly solved using a synchronization metaphor.
-Client processes start out by replicating various slices and properties of data models.
-As they make changes, those changes are queued up and on the next 'sync' sent and applied on the server.
-Certain properties are fetched on-demand, or explicitly using an API, which makes it easy to fetch a batch of data at a time.
+When the client needs to make changes the same metadata is used in the opposite direction.
+Changes are queued up and on the next 'sync' sent and applied on the server.
+Certain properties are fetched on-demand, others may be explicitly fetched using an API.
 When a new object is created on the server in response to a client's request, it can automatically be sync'd to the client in the reply, or lazily fetched when it's first referenced by an object being sync'd to the client.
 In many applications, you can reduce or eliminate the wrapper code, and many of the RPC methods you have to code by hand using declarative annotations.
 When RPC is needed, it works naturally with the sync framework as you can use synchronized objects in any method call.
 They can be passed by reference or value as required based on the sync protocol.

 Synchronization is implemented with a small library and optionally inserted into your code at code-generation time making it possible to debug.
 Metadata required for synchronization is added as readable code to the generated files.
-To enable synchronization, we convert fields to get/set methods where the set method fires the required change event to notify the sync system.
+To enable synchronization, fields are converted automatically to get/set methods.
+The set method fires the required change event to notify the sync system.
 When a new synchronized instance is created, the system is notified.
 Remote method calls can handled using code-gen with proper error detection.
 If the runtime does not support synchronous remote methods, this is only allowed if the method call is in a data binding expression.
 Otherwise, an error is generated at compile time.

 One of the advantages of doing synchronization declaratively is that you can turn on some advanced features through configuration, and by leveraging the synchronization design pattern.